Benchmark NN™ and NS™ Word Length Reduction Systems

 Every time a digital word length is shortened, a new source of noise must be added to the signal prior to truncation.
 Dither noise that was applied for one truncation operation is not useful for dithering a subsequent truncation operation.
 Failure to add a new source of noise prior to each truncation process will create distortion.
 The self-noise of an A/D converter, the noise of the mic-pre, and ambient noise.
 Again, every word length reduction process requires a new source of dither noise.

-An educational overview of digital audio and dither by Christopher M. Hicks may be accessed here.
+An educational overview of digital audio and dither by Christopher M. Hicks may be accessed here: ASPECTS_OF_SAMPLING.pdf

-A more in depth educational paper by Mr. Hicks in PDF form may be accessed at ditherap.pdf
+A more in depth educational paper by Mr. Hicks in PDF form may be accessed here: ditherap.pdf